 The area around Spokane and Coeur d’Alene is rich with lakes, rivers, and all kinds of water fun.
 The Coeur d’Alene resort has every amenity you could need for a fantastic stay on the lake, including fantastic meals, a beautiful infinity pool, water sports rentals, and more.
 Or, rent one of the MANY great vacation rentals in the area, and look for one that comes with a kayak or paddleboard so you can get out and explore!

-In the winter, Leavenworth transforms into a winter wonderland of Christmas dreams.
-But in the summer, Leavenworth may be even better.
+In the winter, Leavenworth transforms into a winter wonderland of Christmas dreams with snow, Christmas lights, reindeer, and so much more.
+But in the summer, Leavenworth is just as memorable.
 On the beautiful Wenatchee River, you’ll find opportunities for tube floats, or even white water raft rides for families with older kids- check out Osprey Rafting for both tube rentals and rafting trips.
-Go explore the waterfront park, right in town, or, if your kids can handle it, we LOVE hiking up Icicle Ridge for the epic overlook.
+Do the mountain coaster, go explore the waterfront park, right in town, or, if your kids can handle it, we LOVE hiking up Icicle Ridge for the epic overlook.
 You’ll also find opportunities for ziplining, playing miniature golf with goats, and just exploring the beautiful Bavarian-themed town of Leavenworth, plus much much more!

 Port Townsend is a small town with a lot of unexpected charm.
 You can get there taking either the Coupeville to Port Townsend ferry if you are coming from the north, or the Edmonds ferry when coming from Seattle.
 Stay at the Swan Hotel for its perfect location, and charming decor.